datastacktv/data-engineer-roadmap/text/roadmap.md

 	* Math & statistics basics [general recommendation]

 *Note: Git is used for tracking changes in source code and coordinating work among programmers.
 In your day to day work you will use Git server as a service like GitHub, GitLab or Bitbucket.*
+*Add note: It is better to be a generalist rather than an expert in one field.
+We should be generalist with this roadmap.

 * Learn a programming language
 	* Python [personal recommendation]